What Is It?

 - Crown lengthening can beautifully frame your teeth and create the perfect setting for cosmetic restoration

-Dr. Antonious has extensive training and experience in periodontal plastic surgery and crown lengthening.
+Dr. Gupta has extensive training and experience in periodontal plastic surgery and crown lengthening.
 He pays meticulous attention to detail with an artist’s touch.
 This is crucial since minute details can dramatically affect the final outcome.

-Prior to crown lengthening, Dr Antonious will discuss your treatment goals and what you can expect.
+Prior to crown lengthening, Dr Gupta will discuss your treatment goals and what you can expect.

 During the treatment, excess gum and supporting tissue is gently sculpted with a laser or electrosurgery unit and other microsurgical procedures, on one or more teeth to create a more perfect frame and natural broad smile.
 Local anesthetic is used to ensure a painless treatment, and recovery is rapid and comfortable.